implicitlycorrect/EscapeFromTarkov-Login/README.md

 # EscapeFromTarkov-Login
-Reverse engineered escape from tarkov login, maybe outdated
+Reverse engineered/PoC escape from tarkov login, maybe outdated.
+Only for educational purposes.